 How to Revive a Fern Losing Leaves

-So to revive a fern losing its leaves it is important to correct the environmental conditions with higher humidity, watering more often so that the soil is consistently moist and keeping the temperature within a range of 65 to 75 degrees F and new leaves should start to grow.
+So to revive a fern losing its leaves it is important to correct the environmental conditions with higher humidity, watering more often so that the soil is consistently moist, and keeping the temperature within a range of 65 ℉to 75℉ and new leaves should start to grow.

 - Increase the humidity to 50% with a humidifier.
 The best way to increase the humidity around your fern is with a humidifier as it is the most effective method and some humidifiers allow you to control the exact humidity so that you can precisely mimic the higher humidity conditions of the fern’s tropical native environment.
 This reduces water loss from the leaves and creates the optimal environment for your fern to start growing new leaves and start recovering.

 - Place your fern near other potted plants and mist every day.
 If you group several plants near each other, you can create a humid micro-climate which is more favorable for your dying fern.
-Misting helps to reduce water loss from the leaves and you fern shoulder start to revive.
+Misting helps to reduce water loss from the leaves and your fern shoulder starts to revive.

 With the optimal environmental conditions, the fern should revive and new leaves should emerge during the growing season.